mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 mlflow.models.set_model(ModelWrapper())
 ```

 The `%%writefile` command writes this cell’s contents to the `model.py` file.
 This is required because the model registration step needs to read in the model from a Python file.
-We could have placed this code in the file manually and ommited this cell from the notebook.
+We could have placed this code in the file manually and omited this cell from the notebook.
 However, the `%%writefile` command allows us to keep all the code self-contained within a single notebook.

 The `ModelWrapper` class inherits from `PythonModel`, the standard interface for custom MLflow models.
 Inside the constructor, we initialize a `WorkspaceClient`, which handles communication with existing serving endpoints.
 This client lets the wrapper forward requests to either a foundational model or an external endpoint already registered in Databricks.